23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Juliette Gordon Low Birthplace

 After your visit to Chippewa Square, walk one block north on Bull Street to the Juliette Gordon Low Birthplace.
-Dating back to 1821, the landmark home is built in an eye-popping Regency style.
-Even if you’re not familiar with the Girl Scout’s founder, Juliette Gordon Low Birthplace is worth a quick tour.
+Dating back to 1821, the landmark home was built in an eye-popping Regency style.
+Even if you’re not familiar with the Girl Scouts’ founder, we think the Juliette Gordon Low Birthplace is worth a quick tour.

 Savannah Theatre